Groestlcoin/lightning/doc/getting-started/advanced-setup/bitcoin-core.md

 In order to avoid this situation you should be monitoring the gap between Core Lightning's blockheight using `[lightning-cli](ref:lightning-cli) getinfo` and `bitcoind`'s blockheight using `bitcoin-cli getblockchaininfo`.
 If the two blockheights drift apart it might be necessary to intervene.

-# Connecting to Bitcoin Core remotely
+# Connecting to Groestlcoin Core remotely

 You can use _trusted_ third-party plugins as bitcoin backends instead of using your own node.

 - [sauron](https://github.com/lightningd/plugins/tree/master/sauron) is a bitcoin backend plugin relying on [Esplora](https://github.com/Blockstream/esplora).
 - [trustedcoin](https://github.com/nbd-wtf/trustedcoin) is a plugin that uses block explorers (blockstream.info, mempool.space, blockchair.com and blockchain.info) as backends instead of your own bitcoin node.